zabbix/zabbix-docker/Dockerfiles/java-gateway/README.md

 When you start the `zabbix-java-gateway` image, you can adjust the configuration of the Zabbix Java Gateway by passing one or more environment variables on the `docker run` command line.

+### `ZBX_SERVER`

+Comma-delimited list of IP addresses, CIDR networks or DNS names of Zabbix servers and proxies allowed to connect to Java Gateway.
+If unset or empty, connections are accepted from all hosts.

 ### `ZBX_START_POLLERS`

 This variable is specified amount of pollers.
 By default, value is `5`.